vmeylan/oxfun-lp-vault-analysis/README.md

 # OXFUN LP Vault Analysis

 This repository contains Python scripts to scrape, analyze, and visualize performance data for the [OXFUN Liquidity Provider Strategy vault](https://ox.fun/en/vaults/profile/110428).
 Data is scraped using Selenium, processed with Pandas, and visualized with Plotly.
-The generated HTML reports and charts are intended to be hosted on Vercel.
+The generated HTML reports and charts are hosted on Vercel.

 ## Setup